Daniel Siegel

 "The best way to predict the future is to invent it." - Alan Kay

 update (fall 2025) - I've dropped out of Tufts University to work on robotics full-time.
-I'm currently working on reliable robot motion and perception in everyday settings at Integral Mimetics
+I'm at Integral Mimetics focused on reliable robot motion and perception in everyday settings.

-I'm a computer engineer and robotics researcher decentralized between Woodside, Palo Alto, and San Francisco, CA. Previously, I've worked on ML for low-power AI hardware at FemtoAI, designed quantum circuits at Katmai Computing, and built humanoid robots with Tangible.
+I'm a computer engineer and robotics researcher based between Woodside, Palo Alto, and San Francisco.
+Previously I worked on ML for low-power AI hardware at FemtoAI, designed quantum circuits at Katmai Computing, and built humanoid robots with Tangible.

 At Stanford, I contributed to the Biomechatronics Lab's self-steering cane project and designed adjustable manipulator fixtures for Dr. Mark Schnitzer's Lab.
 I also developed several projects with Tufts' IdeaLAB.